broadinstitute/palantir-workflows/GlimpseImputationPipeline/README.md

 The input to this workflow can bei either single-sample or multi-sample VCFs with existing GT and PL annotations or CRAMs, in which case GLIMPSE2 will calculate the PLs using pileup calling.

+This implementation uses Cromwell's [checkpoint feature](https://cromwell.readthedocs.io/en/stable/optimizations/CheckpointFiles/) to drastically reduce cost by being able to run entirely on preemptible machines and preserving the computation progress made leading up to a preemption event.
+It is therefore recommended to allow for a relatively high number of preemptible attempts (the default value for the `preemptible` input is 9).

+**Note:** _The checkpointing feature, as well as a separate binary required to extract the number of sites in a given reference chunk for resource selection, is not available in the official GLIMPSE repo yet.
+Therefore, the default value for the `docker` input is set to `us.gcr.io/broad-dsde-methods/ckachulis/glimpse_for_wdl_pipeline:checkpointing_and_extract_num_sites`._

 **Note**: _GLIMPSE2 does not support the input of multiple CRAM files with the same basename when streaming (e.g. `gs://a/file.cram`, `gs://b/file.cram`), due to the way that htslib is implemented.
 This workflow will check for a potential filename collision and will fail with an error message if such a collision occurs._

 ### Input